mbartsch/eks-plugin/README.md

   * The Discover process look for a IAM Profile that has the trust relationship with eks.amazonaws.com

 ```
-kubectl plugin eks-cluster --action=create --cluster-name=demo
+kubectl plugin eks create --cluster-name=demo
 ```

 ## Todo
-- [ ] Move it to use 'trees' instead of a single command
+- [X] Move it to use 'trees' instead of a single command
 - [ ] error handling
 - [ ] auto configure $HOME/.kube/config
 - [ ] Write the plugin in python to be more portable